READ N TRY

 Rule 3: Report Readability

 The best advice is to learn all those techniques.
-Read a few books for designing web-pages and printed materials.
+Read a few books for designing web pages and printed materials.
 Most topics described in the design books apply to the reporting industry as well.
-You will learn which font suites best for titles, headers, descriptions; how to choose colors to highlight report elements; the same color could mean completely different concepts in different cultures.
+You will learn which font suits best for titles, headers, and descriptions; and how to choose colors to highlight report elements; the same color could mean completely different concepts in different cultures.

 Summary: Know your report customers.
 Learn the design techniques.